Have you ever been asked to vacate a seat on a plane? And did you agree or not?

 There seems to be two camps in the answers; people who refuse to give up their seats, and people who only give them up for a good reason, and very few will willingly give up a good seat for an inferior one.

-If you paid for a specific seat or booked in early and selected your seat the time of booking, I can understand travellers being miffed with the suggestion they suck up for the convenience of others.
+If you paid for a specific seat or booked in early and selected your seat at the time of booking, I can understand travellers being miffed with the suggestion that they suck it up for the convenience of others.

-However, the flip side of the argument is some families may need to travel last-minute for any number of reasons, or their flight has been changed and it may be too late to choose assigned seats together.
+However, the flip side of the argument is some families may need to travel at the last minute for any number of reasons, or their flight has been changed and it may be too late to choose assigned seats together.
 Do you let a toddler sit away from their parents, and would you even enjoy your flight with a minor sitting next to you on a flight?

 It seems they picked the wrong woman to move on as Rabinowitz is a former a lawyer and Holocaust survivor who initially complied but when she found out the scale of the issue – there was an organised legal campaign against the practice – she sued the airline.